 Students must give a seminar on their chosen subject in Semester 2.
 The seminar is given to the whole class and normally lasts for 25 minutes.
-The seminar presentation will account for 20% of the credit for the course.
+The seminar presentation will account for 25% of the credit for the course.

-Moderation approach to main assessment: Second marking as sampling or moderation

-Assessment Feedback: Individual written feedback.
+Moderation approach to main assessment: Moderation by sampling of the cohort Assessment Feedback: Individual written feedback.

 Failure Redemption: Resubmit coursework as appropriate.
+Additional Notes: